gravicappa/klvm/doc/klvm.md

   - special register for storing sp `savesp`,
   - stack of error handlers.

+Logically registers `t` and `savesp` are local to label they are used in.
+So they can be implemented as local variables.

 ## Calling a function

 Parameters passed to function are put in `reg` **IN REVERSE** order.
 The